s3cur3/brewerysites/_themes/brewery-base/docs/modern-brewery-theme-documentation.md

 Getting Help and Support
 ------------------------------------------------------

-As this theme is released for free, Conversion Insights does not offer free support.
-However, you can contact the theme's creator, Tyler Young, at <tyler@conversioninsights.net> for support provided on an hourly basis.
+Contact [Tyler Young][] (<tyler@conversioninsights.net>) of BrewSites for support.

-For feature requests and bug fixes, email Tyler at <tyler@conversioninsights.net>.
+For feature requests and bug fixes, email Tyler at .
 Once again, as this is a free theme, we can't make any promises, but we're happy to consider any requests.

 For custom theme development, Web marketing services, or other consulting, email Tyler at <tyler@conversioninsights.net>.